knowit/snappysense/aws-iot-backend/README.md

 # AWS IoT backend for SnappySense

+(Why is this file not the same file as the DESIGN file?)

 The SnappySense device uploads measurement data to an MQTT broker periodically, and can also receive commands or adjustments from the broker.

-## SnappySense prototyp 2022/2023

-En reboot av SnappySense-prosjektet for MQTT og AWS IoT / AWS Lambda anno 2022.

 ### Status pr 2022-12-14

-- Det er et greit design på plass, se `design.md`, `data-model.md` og `mqtt-protocol.md` for henholdsvis overordnet design, beskrivelse av data i DynamoDB, og beskrivelse av protokollen via MQTT for kommunikasjon mellom device og server.
+- Det er et greit design på plass, se `DESIGN.md`, `DATA-MODEL.md` og `MQTT-PROTOCOL.md` for henholdsvis overordnet design, beskrivelse av data i DynamoDB, og beskrivelse av protokollen via MQTT for kommunikasjon mellom device og server.